TheBus (Honolulu): Fleet

 As of February 2022, there are 518 buses in the fleet, 17 of which are electric vehicles.
 This number decreased from fiscal year 2015–16, during which the fleet comprised 542 buses, including 115 articulated buses, 389 40-foot buses, and 39 buses that were less than 40 feet in length, with an average overall fleet age of 9.5 years for all buses in service at the time.
 All buses are equipped with bike racks.
 The first battery-powered electric TheBus vehicle was unveiled in December 2020 after a six-week pilot period in 2018.
 As of 2013, 15.4% of the fleet were hybrid models.

 All buses in TheBus fleet have Hawaiʻi State license plate numbers matching the assigned bus fleet number and beginning with the letters "BUS", and are equipped with automatic stop annunciators.
-The announcement system voice is provided by songwriter, translator, and Hawaiian language scholar Puakea Nogelmeier, who in 2003 professionally recorded nearly 6,000 phrases for the system.
+The announcement system voice is provided by songwriter, translator, and Hawaiian language scholar Puakea Nogelmeier, who professionally recorded nearly 6,000 phrases for the system in 2003.
 During the recording process, Nogelmeier researched each Hawaiian place name to ensure the most accurate pronunciation, and his voice has helped to standardize how people pronounce these names.
-Due to the naturally deep tone of his voice, it is digitally pitched up a half-note.
+Due to the naturally deep tone of his voice, it is digitally pitched up a half-step.